w-lai/personal_website/README.md

 # My Personal Website

-This project was created using React.
+This project was created using React and uses Github API.

 ## Available Scripts